Saturday, September 13, 2014

 John Guider looks with a bit of concern as the much larger Last Dance pulls into a lock behind his boat, Adventure II.
 John, who counts professional photographer among his careers, is rowing the Loop.
 He began his trip in 2009, leaving from his hometown, Nashville, Tennessee, in a self-built 14 foot boat.
 He spends two months every summer rowing.
 He has rowed down the Mississippi to New Orleans, along the Gulf of Mexico and around Florida, and up the east coast to the Great Lakes.
 His goal this year was to make it to Chicago and then finish the Loop next year.
 As with everyone cruising the Great Lakes this year, windy weather slowed his progress.
 He ended his 2 months rowing in Sturgeon Bay, Wisconsin, 40 pounds lighter than when he started in Trenton, Ontario.
-For a view of John's photography and to learn more of his adventure, his blog is at:
+For a view of John's photography and to learn more about his adventure, his blog is at:

 Monday, September 1, 2014

 Georgian Bay and North Channel are filled with rocks and narrow passages.
 Good charts and attention to navigation becomes critical in these waters.
 The entrance to Georgian Bay from the last lock in the Trent Severn Canal has a tight turn, a narrow channel, a strong current on the stern, and a low bridge.
 The photo above is looking back toward the lock.
 This is a section that you would not want to meet a boat traveling the opposite direction.
 It makes an interesting introduction to navigation.

 The channel is sometimes not much wider than the boat.
 The waters may be wide, but the area within the waters with sufficient depth for a deep draft boat are limited.
 The next marker is a floating buoy and is visible in this shot.
 Is it a red or a green?